 Railroad employers.
 Railroad employers must file Form W-2 to report their employees' wages and income tax withholding in boxes 1 and 2.
-Reporting on magnetic media (or electronic reporting) may be required; see Magnetic media/electronic reporting on page 2.
+Electronic reporting may be required; see Electronic reporting on page 3.

 If an employee is covered by social security and Medicare, also complete boxes 3, 4, 5, 6, and 7 of Form W-2 to show the social security and Medicare wages and the amounts withheld for social security and Medicare taxes.
 On the Form W-3 used to transmit these Forms W-2, check the "941" box in box b.